AhmedSeemalK/Enterprise-Inference/ida/README.md

 Unleash the Power of AI Inference

-   The Intel AI for Enterprise Inference suite is your ultimate companion for harnessing the full potential of AI inference capabilities.
+   The Intel AI for Enterprise Inference suite is your ultimate companion for harnessing the full potential of AI Inference capabilities.

    Imagine a world where deploying and managing AI inference services is as effortless as a few keystrokes.
 With this automation suite, you can bid farewell to the complexities of manual provisioning and embrace a future where agility and operational excellence are the norms.